-Where: Port Alberni Starts: TBA
+Where: Campbell River Starts: December 2017

 - Be in demand.
 The BC 2024 Labour Economic Outlook predicts tourism and hospitality will be among the most in demand occupational groups requiring post-secondary training in BC, with more than 10,500 job openings available to 2024.
-The majority of these jobs will be in the food and service industry. - Gain hands on experience in the kitchen preparing soups, stocks, sauces, sandwiches, cookies, quick breads and more. - Learn from highlyexperienced, qualified instructors in NIC's modern, fully-equipped training facilities.
+The majority of these jobs will be in the food and service industry. - Gain hands on experience in the kitchen preparing soups, stocks, sauces, sandwiches, cookies and quick breads.
+Watch this video to learn more. - Learn from highlyexperienced, qualified instructors in NIC's modern, fully-equipped training facilities. - You may qualify for funded training through the Canada-British Columbia Job Fund Agreement.
+See the admission tab for eligibility details.